 Daniel was promoted to the senior Red Bull Racing team for 2014.
 He took a debut F1 victory at the Canadian Grand Prix, followed by further wins in Hungary and Belgium to finish third in the Drivers’ Championship, and was awarded the prestigious Laureus World Sports Award for Breakthrough of the Year.

-He took his first pole position at the Monaco Grand Prix in 2016 and was denied victory by a slow pit-stop.
+He took his first pole position at the Monaco Grand Prix in 2016, but was denied victory by a slow pit-stop.
 He went on to win the Malaysian Grand Prix later that year and once again finished third in the Drivers’ Championship.
 He added an unlikely Azerbaijan Grand Prix victory in 2017, and a remarkable early season victory in China at the beginning of 2018.
 He then had the crowning moment of his career to date: winning the 2018 Monaco Grand Prix from pole position, despite driving half the race with a crippled car, down on power, losing gears and with failing brakes.
 Mid-season, he announced a move to Renault for 2019.

-Daniel’s two seasons with Renault were comparatively fallow and yet, despite limited successes, he still managed to burnish his reputation as F1’s most clinical overtaker, with a penchant for a late-race charge.
+Daniel’s two seasons with Renault were comparatively fallow, and yet, despite limited successes, he still managed to burnish his reputation as F1’s most clinical overtaker, with a penchant for a late-race charge.
 He signed off from Renault with a flourish, scoring podiums at the Nürburgring and Imola.

 The Australian hadn’t won a race since that day in Monte Carlo, but returned McLaren to the top step of an F1 podium for the first time since 2012 with a sensational victory at the Italian Grand Prix.
 Because of that win and a bet that the pair had made, CEO Zak Brown now has a tattoo of the Monza circuit on his arm, whilst Daniel got the chance to live out his dream of driving Dale Earnhardt Sr's 1984 Chevrolet Monte Carlo.